isaacwongch/fabric-application-examples/README.md

 ## To-do List
 * Storing off-chain data such as the certificate using IPFS
 * A master-details data structure demonstration
+* Using Fabric CA in the network
+* Deploy the network on Kubernetes

 ## Schedule